experimentarium/times/docs/part-1/05-times-optimisation.md

 #### Integrating grid equations into TIMES

-It should be clear that the variables *G~i~* and *L~i\ ~*must be tightly related to the rest of the TIMES variables that concern the electricity commodities.
-In fact, the modeler must first decide on an allocation of the set of generation technologies into *M* subsets, each subset being attached to a node of the grid.
-Similarly, the set of all technologies that consume electricity must also be partitioned into *M* subsets, each attached to a node.
+It should be clear that the variables $G_{i}$ and $L_{i}$ must be tightly related to the rest of the TIMES variables that concern the electricity commodities.
+In fact, the modeler must first decide on an allocation of the set of generation technologies into $M$ subsets, each subset being attached to a node of the grid.
+Similarly, the set of all technologies that consume electricity must also be partitioned into $M$ subsets, each attached to a node.
 These two partitions are effected via new parameters specifying the fractions of each generation type to be allocated to each grid node, and similarly for the fractions of each technology consuming electricity to be allocated to grid each node.
 This indeed amounts to a partial regionalization of the model concerning the electricity sector.
 Thus, variables $G_{i}$ and $L_{i}$ are defined in relation to the existing TIMES variables.

 Of course, the introduction of the grid requires modifying the electricity balance equations and peak equations, via the introduction of the net total flow variables the set of grid nodes.
 The electricity balance equations are modified for each time slice defined for electricity.

-Finally, additional a security constraint is added in the case of a multi-regional model, expressing that the total net export or import of electricity from region $r$ does not exceed a certain (user-defined) fraction of the capacity of the portion of the grid linking region
-$r$ to other regions.
+Finally, additional a security constraint is added in the case of a multi-regional model, expressing that the total net export or import of electricity from region $r$ does not exceed a certain (user-defined) fraction of the capacity of the portion of the grid linking region $r$ to other regions.

 #### Costs